gitpetr/Chi_app/README.markdown

 This is Web app for chirch.

+**Setup**

+1) Before installation make sure that you installed PostgreSQL and imagemagik.

+To install imagemagik in Mac use homebrew:
+  `$ brew install imagemagick`

+2) Change password in database.yml

+3) To lauch app:
+  `$ cd app_name
+   $ bundle
+   $ rake db:create:all
+   $ rake db:migrate
+   $ rake db:test:prepare`

 **Changelog**

 ------------------------------------------------------------------------------------------

+* Now we also have resize version of image.
 * Photo: showing, uploading.
 For uploading i use `carrierwave`.
 * Article: showing, adding, updating, deleting.
 * CanCan implemented.